 How fast will my car depreciate?

 You can get an idea of future depreciation with some fairly quick and simple research before buying your next car.
-Certain brands tend to be more affected, often due to their lingering reputation for poor reliability.

 What are the averages for car depreciation?